dominictarr/strm/README.markdown

 }
 ```

->Notice that the map stream (and the noop stream) return the `dest(data)`
+>Notice that the map stream (and the noop stream) have `return dest(data)`
->this means the array will propagate back up the pipe line until someone
+>this means the array will propagate back up the pipeline until someone
->can handle that.
+>can handle the back-pressure.

 here is an `strm` that can pause.

-It reads array, and waits until the destination has drained.
+`read` an array, and waits until the destination has drained.

 ``` js
 var read = exports.read = function (array) {